First In First Out

 Experience

-• Learned the flexibility and constraints of the blueprint system.
+Learned the flexibility and constraints of Unreal’s blueprint system.

-• Implemented blueprint organizational techniques such as macros, collapsed nodes, and separate event graphs.
+Implemented blueprint organizational techniques such as macros, collapsed nodes, and multiple event graphs.

-• Learned how networking in Unreal multiplayer games work and differences between listen and dedicated servers.
+Learned networking in Unreal multiplayer games and the differences between listen and dedicated servers.

-• Working with a prebuilt asset pack gave me a head start in the development process but also forced me to work around certain limitations.
+Working with a prebuilt asset pack gave me a head start in the development process but forced me to address certain limitations.

-• As opposed to programming in C++, blueprints let me iterate much quicker since I did not have to rebuild code when making minor changes or testing features.
+Unreal’s blueprints let me iterate much quicker since I did not have to rebuild C++ code when making minor changes or testing features.

-• After learning about separate event graphs and features like macros, I found it much easier to stay organized during the coding process.
+After using separate event graphs and features like macros, I found it much easier to stay organized during the coding process.

 screenshot of working on the debug map with 3 "clients"